 For healthy women and babies, birth is the most natural and normal experience that a woman can go through.
 Birth is not meant to be excruciatingly painful.
-As part of my hypnobirthing classes, I teach deep relaxation, breathing techniques and the release of anxiety and tension through fear release techniques, so you will discover how to be in control of your birth and trust in your birthing body.
+As part of my hypnobirthing classes, I teach deep relaxation, breathing techniques and the release of anxiety and tension through fear release techniques, so you will discover how to be in control of the surges and trust in your birthing body.

-Netmums also carried out a survey of 1,500 women and discovered that 56% said they would think about including an alternative technique in their birth plan, including hypnobirthing, instead of using drugs such as pethidine and epidurals.
+Netmums carried out a survey of 1,500 women and discovered that 56% said they would think about including an alternative technique in their birth plan, including hypnobirthing, instead of using drugs such as pethidine and epidurals.
 Of course women’s experience of pain in labour is variable but the intensity of fear, anxiety and tension can make it even worse.
 Mums want to be more present during the whole experience and these drugs can also remove that opportunity.

-Through a simple self-hypnosis and an education programme, women in low-risk categories, as well as women who need additional medical care, can learn to dismiss any birthing myths, horror stories, or general misinformation that linger and begin to see childbirth as a normal process.
+Through a simple self-hypnosis and an education programme, women in low-risk categories, as well as women who need additional medical care, can learn to dismiss any birthing myths, horror stories, or general misinformation that linger, and begin to see childbirth as a normal process.

-Understanding how your body works is one of the first stumbling blocks to overcome when trying to achieve a more relaxed state.
+Understanding how your body works is one of the first stumbling blocks to overcome, when trying to achieve a more relaxed state.
 Ever felt so stressed that you’ve had to take a week off work?
 Well, how you feel has a big impact on your body.

 When your body is sufficiently relaxed and free of fear, the birthing muscles work in harmony with each other, functioning as nature intended to open the cervix.
 In a calm state, your body releases endorphins, a natural tranquiliser, which helps make the contractions more manageable and prevents the release of unwanted stress hormones.

 If the body reacts with a fear response, triggered by as little as being examined, the body releases stress hormones which block out the much needed endorphins and cause the birthing muscles to become tense and less effective at opening the cervix, prolonging labour time.
 Tension in the birthing muscles increases pain during contractions which can often lead to the need for pain relieving drugs.
 If you’re feeling anxious, you’re more likely to have a painful birth and this is because when you get scared, your body goes into fight or flight mode.
-So stress hormones, mainly adrenaline will flood your body.
+Stress hormones (mainly adrenaline) will flood your body.
 As a result the blood will rush to the larger muscles in your body like your arms and legs to help with fight or flight, which means less blood will go to where it’s needed the most – to your uterus (womb).

 In fact statistics show that women who practice hypnobirthing are less likely to have an emergency c-section.
-The Royal Wolverhampton Hospitals NHS Trust did a study into the benefits of hypnobirthing, which revealed that only 4% of hypnobirthing births ended with an emergency C-section compared with 15% for the general population.
+The Royal Wolverhampton Hospitals NHS Trust did a study on the benefits of hypnobirthing, which revealed that only 4% of hypnobirthing births ended with an emergency C-section compared with 15% for the general population.

-HypnoBirthing gives you and your baby the best opportunity for a positive birthing experience, one that you can actually enjoy.
+HypnoBirthing gives you and your baby the best opportunity for a natural, positive birthing experience, one that you can actually enjoy.